 One of the most crucial factors that determine the success of your L1 visa application is the business plan.
 Since the L1 visa has rigorous requirements, L1 visa business plan feasibility is the key to a successful petition.

-A feasible business plan examine the practicability of transferring the foreign employee to the US office.
-The plan will look at how the transfer can be done, how it will affect the organization, whether the organization will endure the financial risks that come with it and the benefits of transferring the employee.
+A feasible business plan examines the practicability of transferring the foreign employee to the US office.
+The plan will look at how the transfer can be done, how it will affect the organization, whether the organization will endure the financial risks that come with it, and the benefits of transferring the employee.

 For the purpose of an L1 visa business plan feasibility can be established by focusing on four components:

 - Market analysis: The market analysis should include an estimate of the size of the market, the projected market share, relevant information about the market, analysis of the competition, and how the transfer of the employee will affect the market.
 The data should be collected through market surveys, field research, and published sources.

 - Organization analysis: Organization analysis involves reviewing the organizational structure, work environment, personnel, operation, and associations.
 It helps USCIS understand the short-term and long-term benefits of transferring the employee to the US.
 It also helps management identify problems in the organization and develop strategies to address those problems.